core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint receives its own Sender ID from the Group Manager upon joining the group.
 That Sender ID is valid only within that group, and is unique within the group.
 An endpoint uses its own Sender ID (together with other data) to generate unique AEAD nonces for outgoing messages, as in {{I-D.ietf-core-object-security}}.
 Endpoints which are configured only as silent servers do not have a Sender ID.

-The Sender/Recipient Keys and the Common IV are derived according to the same scheme defined in Sections 3.2 and 5.2 of {{I-D.ietf-core-object-security}}.
+The Sender/Recipient Keys and the Common IV are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.
 The mandatory-to-implement HKDF and AEAD algorithms for Group OSCORE are the same as in {{I-D.ietf-core-object-security}}.

 ## Management of Group Keying Material # {#sec-group-key-management}